signalfx/observability-bootcamp/docs/tml/lab-otel-gdi.md

     git reset --hard && git clean -fdx && git checkout 01service
     ```

-Let's get python sorted quickly.
-On a provided AWS instance, `python3` is available.
+Let's get python sorted first.
+On a provided AWS instance, `python3` is already available.

-If you're on a Mac:
+If you are on a Mac:

 ```bash
 brew install python@3